Why penetration testing is important

 Authorisation and authentication issues revealed

-The three-step security process of identify, authenticate and authorise ensures that individuals accessing corporate data and systems are who they say they are.
+The three-step security process of identifying, authenticating and authorising ensures that individuals accessing corporate data and systems are who they say they are.
 But are there weaknesses in your system?
 Have out-of-the-box default settings been left in place?
 There’s an issue right there.

 Pen testing, of course, can target and pick up authorisation and authentication issues in your network perimeter and internal systems too.